Zero COT: Implementation

 The implementation of Zero COT started in Nigeria on 1 January 2016.
 This policy was initiated via a circular called RGBC from CBN to all the DMBs in the country on 1 April 2013.
 The CBN provided a graduating plan which provide for the removal of the COT on all induced debit transactions by the bank to be removed from 2013 thus; =N=3 in 2013 to =N=2 in 2014 and =N=1 in 2015 and zero =N= in 2016.
-This plan was arranged to provide a soft landing for all the DMBs in order to cushion the effect of one off removal from their Net profit.
-While the burden suffers by customers by the effect of these charges are removed.
+This plan was arranged to provide a soft landing for all the DMBs in order to cushion the effect of one-off removal from their Net profits while the burden suffered by customers due to the effect of these charges are removed.
 The policy had received the backing of many Nigerian financial experts.
 Mr. Femi Ekundayo, a financial expert and former president of Chartered Institute of Bankers of Nigeria (CIBN) said “The Central Bank of Nigeria (CBN) policy on financial inclusion is to get more people into the financial net”.